Find out how to create a meaningful experience that recognizes your Hispanic employees.

 Throwing a trivia party is a great way to learn about Hispanic culture.
 Start by researching interesting facts about Hispanic history, arts, cuisine, music, and notable figures.
 During the party, divide your team into groups to foster healthy competition.
 You might even offer small prizes for the winners to up the excitement (if the prizes are related to Hispanic culture, even better!).
 Create an immersive experience, by accompanying your trivia party with snacks or music popular with the Hispanic community.
 Here are some sample questions you can use:

 A book club focused on Hispanic Heritage Month is another way to delve deeper into Hispanic culture, history, and experiences.
-Select a book written by a Hispanic author.
+First, select a book written by a Hispanic author.
 Titles could range from the magical realism of Gabriel García Márquez to the poignant memoirs of Sandra Cisneros.
-Announce the selected book in advance, giving employees ample time to read.
+Then, announce the selected book in advance, giving employees ample time to read.
 You can also use points from the book you’ve selected as trivia questions if you choose to host a trivia party!
-Organize meetings to discuss the reading, facilitating open-ended questions to spur meaningful dialogue.
+Next, organize meetings to discuss the reading, facilitating open-ended questions to spur meaningful dialogue.
 Encourage participants to share what they’ve learned about Hispanic culture from the reading.

-As important as recognizing Hispanic Heritage Month is, the spirit of inclusivity and recognition should persist year-round.
+As important as it is to celebrate Hispanic Heritage Month at work, the spirit of inclusivity and recognition should persist year-round.
 Use the activities of the month to confront unconscious bias and grow an appreciation for their colleagues.
 The benefits extend far beyond the month—by enriching your work environment, boosting creativity, and strengthening bonds among team members.